Frequently Asked Questions

 Listed below are the most frequently asked questions about Financial Aid at Thomas More University.
 If you don’t see your question listed or would like to learn how to obtain financial assistance to attend Thomas More, contact the Admissions Office or Financial Aid office.

 March 15 is Thomas More’s priority deadline for filing your Free Application for Federal Student Aid (FAFSA).
-The Financial Aid Office recommends, however, that students file a FAFSA as soon as possible after October 1.
+The Financial Aid Office recommends, however, that students file a FAFSA as soon as the FAFSA application opens.

 Financial aid may differ from year to year based upon funding limitations, changes in your family income or size, or your academic standing.
 It is important to reapply each year before the priority deadline.